KDE/documentation-develop-kde-org/HIG/source/patterns/content/settings.rst

 -  When a change is applied, the application should adopt it immediately without the need to restart it.
--  Do not change the settings page depending on the context.
+-  Don't change the settings page depending on the context.
 It should always start with the same landing page regardless of the application context.
--  Do not use a wizard to change settings.
+-  Don't use a wizard to change settings.
 Only use a wizard if a group of settings are all interrelated and must be edited all at once, e.g. setting up an email account.
--  If some of the program's settings are only applicable in certain contexts, do not hide the inapplicable ones.
+-  If some of the program's settings are only applicable in certain contexts, don't hide the inapplicable ones.
 Instead, disable them and hint to the user why they're disabled.
    **Exception:** it is acceptable to hide settings for non-existent hardware.
    For example, it's okay to hide the touchpad configuration when no touchpad